Raku/doc/CONTRIBUTING.md

         puts "this is not Perl"
     =end code

+Finally, you can disable certain checks with :ok-test, allowing us to generally fail certain styles, but allow them when it is explicitly the point of the code.

+    =begin code :ok-test<WHAT>
+        say 42.WHAT;
+    =end

 ### Catching expected exception

 Some tests will throw exceptions that would stop the execution of the extracted